userdocs/qbittorrent-nox-static/README.md

 ### Build - default profile

-Install all default modules and build `qbittorrent-nox` to the default build directory.
+Install all default modules (no ICU) and build `qbittorrent-nox` to the default build directory.

 ```bash
 ~/qbittorrent-nox-static.sh all